Skip to main content

 Learn more about available properties for application hardware on the YAML application syntax reference page.

-Above that, the application defines an event trigger button under the top-level buttons field.
+At the bottom, the application defines positions of components in the graph and event trigger buttons under the top-level graph field.

 buttons: